RayJW/awesome-foss/README.md

 ### Game Development

-The gaming industry is huge, and many people don't only earn a living by creating games but also spend numerous hours enjoying these words carefully curated by creative minds.
-Cases like the various Unity controversies have shown, that using an open-source game engine can be very important, especially for smaller projects, to ensure that their survival won't suddenly be destroyed any day.
+The gaming industry is huge, and many people don't just earn a living by creating games, but also spend numerous hours enjoying these worlds carefully curated by creative minds.
+Cases like the various Unity controversies have shown, that using an open-source game engine can be very important, especially for smaller projects.
+This ensures that their survival won't suddenly be destroyed by arbitrary fees and limitations.

 | Software | Description |
 |----------|-------------|